redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 [test-network-function](https://github.com/test-network-function/test-network-function) test suites on a development machine.
 This is the basic infrastructure required for "testing the tester".
+Also includes a test operator.
 # Glossary

 * Pod Under Test (PUT): The Vendor Pod, usually provided by a CNF Partner.
+* Operator Under Test (OT): The Vendor Operator, usually provided by a CNF Partner.
 * Test Partner Pod (TPP): A Universal Base Image (UBI) Pod containing the test tools and dependencies to act as a traffic workload generator or receiver.
 For generic cases, this currently includes ICMPv4 only.